May 20 1861 Monday

 CSA.
 The Confederate Provisional Congress voted to adjourn and to move the Capital of the Confederacy from Montgomery, Alabama, to Richmond, Virginia.
 Congress resolved to resume its session on 20 July 1861.

 Florida.
-USS Crusader, Lieutenant Thomas A Craven USN, captured Neptune near Fort Taylor.
+USS Crusader, Lieutenant Thomas A Craven USN, landed a party and occupied Neptune near Fort Zachary Taylor.

 Kentucky.
 Kentucky Governor Beriah Magoffin issued a proclamation of neutrality.

 Maryland.
-Union forces in Baltimore seized a store of 1,600 muskets and 4,000 pikes.
+Union forces in Baltimore seized a store of 1,600 muskets and 4,000 pikes that were at risk of capture by secessionist agitators..

 Maryland.
 State Major-General George Cadwalader took command of the Union camp at Federal Hill near Baltimore.